Best Italian Wedding Soup Recipe

 Instant Pot Instructions

-- In a bowl mix together all ingredients for meatballs until combined.
+- In a bowl mix together all of the ingredients for the meatballs until combined.

-- Bake meatballs for 10 minutes, until golden brown.
+- Bake the meatballs for 10 minutes or until golden brown.

-- While the meatballs are cooking, set your instant pot to sauté for 5 minutes.
-Add onions, celery, garlic + carrots.
-Sauté for 5 minutes until onions start to soften.
+- While the meatballs are cooking start the soup.
+Set the instant pot to sauté for 5 minutes.
+Heat the olive oil for one minute.
+Add the carrots, celery, onions and garlic.
+Sauté for 5 minutes or until the onions start to soften.

 - Add cooked meatballs, remaining spices, and chicken stock to the instant pot.
 Do NOT add the chopped spinach + pasta to the pot!
 Set the instant pot to sealing and Pressure cook for 7 minutes.
 Allow the soup to natural release for 5 minutes, then quick release any remaining pressure.